Housing privacy notice

 Will the personal data be processed for a different purpose?

-No. If Wycombe District Council needs to inform recipients about any action it has taken under the Data Protection Act then it will do so by placing a Notice on Wycombe District Council’s website informing the public of any relevant changes.
+No. If Buckinghamshire Council needs to inform recipients about any action it has taken under the Data Protection Act then it will do so by placing a Notice on Buckinghamshire Council’s website informing the public of any relevant changes.

 Data Protection Officer